How to avoid hurting your back when bending down

-Lower back pain exercises to strengthen your back can help you to avoid episodes such as the one I suffered by simply bending down to get dressed!
+Lower back pain exercises to strengthen your core can help you to avoid episodes such as the one I suffered by simply bending down to get dressed!

 That’s all it took – I was getting dressed and bent down to put my trousers on, and couldn’t straighten up.
-It was agony, indescribable lower back pain.
+It was agony, indescribable pain.
 Worse, I was in the bathroom, and the phone in my home office seemed a million miles away.
 I could have joined Monty Python’s ‘Ministry of Silly Walks‘ in my attempts to reach it, only there wasn’t anything funny about my predicament at the time.
-The lower back pain I had caused was pure agony and it probably could have been avoided if only I had done my daily lower back pain exercises.
+It was pure agony and could have been avoided if only I had only done my daily lower back pain exercises.

 Since that time, every time I pull my back (less and less frequently), I do the following lower back pain exercises: